londondata/londondata/README.md

 ### hi, you can call me miss london. i solve problems && create dope, beautiful things. concurrently, i am:

 - ✨  thinking, questioning, creating, sciencing && laughing with the gracious, serendipitous nature of the universe.
+- ✨  starting a couple of businesses. why not? i've got vision for days && i'm not a huge fan of reporting to others.
 - ✨  practicing medicine in the DR stack, my personal name for my favorite tech stack, Django-React.
 - ✨  painting && making music, new hobbies i picked up recently that rapidly became an integral part of my life.
 - ✨  i can also be found enjoying any number of the following things: typing furiously at my computer until i proclaim, "i'm in", video games, nine inch nails, my cats, plants, astrology, pop culture, further studying science && technology, learning as much as i can and actively working to make the world a better place by building an ethical technoempire.